When 'work-related stress' isn't related to 'work'.

 And nope, point 3 doesn't have to involve a professional or endless hours unpicking your childhood.
 Allowing yourself time to level with a good friend regularly (one who will listen without trying to fix you) may well be enough.

-If not and engaging a professional feels too much, try writing the problem and the feelings you are experiencing down or drawing them out to begin with.
+If not, and engaging a professional feels too much, you could try describing them through writing art or metaphor to begin with.
 Whichever way of expressing feels most accessible and natural to you.
-Therapeutic writing can be a good starting point - see Writing as Therapy for an example of how to do so.

 To conclude - maybe your stress, anxiety or low mood is related to your current role and/or your overbearing boss or unsupportive workplace.
 On the other hand, maybe your symptoms are due to ignoring the emotional effects of abnormally difficult events in your personal life.
 Effects that are stifling your career potential and are worth pausing upon to explore and express more healthily.